ytdl-official/unlock/README.md

 <a href="https://sourabhkv.github.io/ytdl/"><img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/sourabhkv/ytdl?color=violet&label=Download%20latest&logo=windows&logoColor=%230574FF&style=for-the-badge"></a>
 </p>

-A GUI program that runs on top of yt-dlp and ffmpeg to download videos and audio. **This project is only for educational purpose DO NOT SELL .
+A ( ytdl fork ) GUI program that runs on top of yt-dlp and ffmpeg to download videos and audio. **This project is only for educational purpose DO NOT SELL .
 DO NOT plagiarize.
 USE AT YOUR RISK .
 I DO NOT PROMOTE ANY ILLEGAL DOWNLOADS .**<br>

 　　　　　　　　　　　　　　　　　　　　![python](https://user-images.githubusercontent.com/55890376/208916421-d983d873-8dd8-4d53-949a-16959f9f6df9.png)&nbsp;&nbsp;&nbsp;&nbsp;